folio-org/curriculum/05_set_up_the_folio_users_app.md

 There are two components to the Users app: the Stripes UI component and the Okapi Module component.
 We will start first with the Stripes UI component.

+NOTE: The Stripes package.json is out-of-date.
+Also we need the deployment of all user-related backend modules.

+So skip ahead to the section about [Adding the mod-users module](#add-mod-users).

 ## Add the Users app UI component to the Stripes UI Server
 Remember in $FOLIO_ROOT/stripes-tutorial-platform we have two configuration files: `package.json` and `stripes.config.js`.
 Each will need changes to add the Users app.